SekmenDev/IQverse/README.md

-# Quiztopia
+# IQverse

+**Test, Learn, Thrive in the IQverse!**

-Welcome to **Quiztopia** – the ultimate platform for quiz enthusiasts!
-Whether you're here to challenge yourself, create fun quizzes, or compete with others, Quiztopia has something for everyone.
+Welcome to **IQverse** – the ultimate platform for quiz enthusiasts!
+Whether you're here to challenge yourself, create fun quizzes, or compete with others, IQverse has something for everyone.

 ## Key Features